pumpncode/tiwmig-mod/README.md

 TIWMIG ("This Is Where My Ideas Go") is a mod I'm developing solo where I add whatever comes to mind.
 It's mainly just a way for me to explore the possibilities in Balatro modding, as well as practice pixel art and staying disciplined in scripting.

 I probably won't take content suggestions or sprite submissions.
-I will, however, enthusiastically regard suggestions on how to improve existing code or art!
+I will, however, enthusiastically regard constructive suggestions on how to improve existing code or art!

 # Current content
 ## Jokers